 Arts and Agriculture

-Greenhost Boutique Hotel also has great interest in supporting their local artists.
+Greenhost Boutique Hotel also has a great interest in supporting their local artists.
 It is known that their rooms are conceptualized by several artists using different materials to convey art on a different medium.
 Several paintings and other installations are also on the ground floor of the hotel.
 Some of these are placed at the restaurant or at a space dedicated for exhibits.
 Arts don’t end inside the hotel because nearby walls and alleys from the hotel have graffiti and mural arts that depict the daily life of people in Yogyakarta.

 If you visit their roof deck, you’ll be amazed by their creative farm.
-The hotel is utilizing a hydroponic system of farming which is found to have lesser impact on the environment.
+The hotel is utilizing a hydroponic system of farming which is found to have a lesser impact on the environment.
 If you’re not familiar, hydroponic gardening is a segment of hydroculture using a method of farming without soil.
 You can Google the concept for an in-depth definition of process and ways of farming.
 Their indoor garden supplies vegetables like spinach, cabbage, and herbs like mint and basil.
 If you’re lucky, you could join some hydroponic classes and join the team on one of their harvests.

 It was indeed a unique experience to stay in Greenhost Boutique Hotel.
 It’s not simply about leisure and relaxation but also learning on ways on how to minimize your impact on the environment.
 The hotel is not one of the traditional hotels that offer the usual facilities and amenities.
 You can have it anywhere but the urban-farming and art concepts are rare and Greenhost Boutique Hotel is only one of the few, if there are any others out there, providing guests this kind of exceptional hotel accommodation.